 Hi there.
-You’ve reached the online portfolio of writer and editor Jennifer Wehunt.
+You’ve reached the online portfolio of editor, digital experimenter, and writer Jennifer Wehunt.
 As an editor, she—OK, me—is a misplaced comma’s worst nightmare.
-As a writer, I’m interested in stories of how, in an age of climate change, people shape the places they live and vice versa.
+As a digital native, I like to try it out and see if it sticks.
+And as a writer, I’m interested in how, in an age of climate change, people shape the places they live and vice versa.

-I’m currently the digital editor for FRONTLINE, PBS’s flagship documentary series.
-I’ve previously worked as the editorial director of the Appalachian Mountain Club, the nation’s oldest conservation and recreation organization, overseeing a quarterly magazine, digital-first content, a robust books catalog, and a semiannual journal.
-Rewind further, and I was a senior editor at Chicago magazine and an adjunct faculty member at Northwestern University’s Medill School of Journalism.
+These days I’m the digital editor for FRONTLINE, the flagship PBS documentary series.
+Before that, I was editorial director of the Appalachian Mountain Club, the nation’s oldest conservation and recreation organization, overseeing a magazine, digital-first and adapted content, a robust books and maps imprint, and a journal.
+Rewind further, and I was an editor at Chicago magazine and adjunct faculty at Northwestern University’s Medill School of Journalism.

-As a writer, I’ve won one City & Regional Magazine Award, among a few noms; my AMC team won a National Outdoor Book Award and lots of Excel Awards from Association & Media Publishing; and my writing on food access was cited by the Illinois Advisory Committee to the U.S. Commission on Civil Rights and included in Food: A Reader for Writers from Oxford University Press—just below Michael Pollan in the table of contents.
-Woot!
+I’ve won one City & Regional Magazine Award, among a few noms; my FRONTLINE team won the 2021 Webby for News & Politics website; my AMC team won a National Outdoor Book Award and lots of Excel Awards from Association & Media Publishing; and my writing on food access was cited by the Illinois Advisory Committee to the U.S. Commission on Civil Rights and included in Food: A Reader for Writers from Oxford University Press—just below Michael Pollan in the table of contents.
+Spicy!

 Let’s cook up an award-winning project together: wehunt wolff at gmail dot com.